vigetlabs/blendid/README.md

 yarn run blendid -- init-rails
 ```

-To generate a pre-configured blendid Rails setup with initalizers, asset, and deploy helpers!

-More platform-specific initializers coming soon.
+These initializers will generate pre-configured blendid config files, helpers, and asset folder structure for the referenced platform.
+Pull requests welcome to add more!

 ## Recommended Setup